 It’s not all bad news, the report explains, as the labour affordability index rose 6.5 points to 47.6 – it’s highest level in over a year – and the ETM business cycle index rose by 2.8 points to 52.3.

 “The move in the business cycle index is encouraging since that implies that macroeconomic conditions have improved somewhat,” the report said.
+“Moreover, labour affordability has not deteriorated as it did through much of 2014.

 “Looking ahead, it remains questionable whether South Africa’s economy can continue to recover given a weak export environment, an ailing Eskom, and a volatile rand making it difficult to plan ahead.” – Fin24